-When you purchase a water softener that is to small for your home than it will actually cost you more money for salt in the long run, and may not keep up to household water needs.
+When you purchase a water softener that is too small for your home it will actually cost you more money for salt in the long run, and may not keep up to household water needs.
 Below is a what a typical salt setting is for the sizes provided:

 9 lbs salt = 30,000 grains softening capacity